Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Numerical Experiments

 {\bf{Robustness versus varying $\ell$}:} To compare the performance of different algorithms for varying values of $\ell$, we do another set of experiments.
 We consider a setup similar to the previous experiment.
-However, we fix $\sigma_z=0.1$ and change the value of $\ell$ (while keeping the underlying model sparsity fixed at $0.8nk$).
-This shows how well different algorithms can deal with misspecification in the underlying model.
-The results for this case are shown in Figure \ref{fig:synt2}.
-We see that SAA outperforms other algorithms and provides the most robust solutions (both in terms of weak and strong robustness).
+However, we fix $\sigma_z=0.01$ and change the value of $\ell$ (while keeping the underlying model sparsity budget fixed at $0.8nk$).
+This shows how well different algorithms can deal with sparsity.
+The results for this case are shown in Figure~\ref{fig:synt3}.
+We see that SAA outperforms other sparse algorithms and is the most (strongly and weakly) robust method among sparse ones.
 In addition, we observe that as $\ell$ is decreased, the solution becomes less robust as anticipated by Theorem \ref{robustnessthm}.
+Another interesting comparison can be done between SAA and AA.
+It can be observed that when $\ell/nk\geq 0.75$, SAA outperforms AA, and the best robustness is achieved for $\ell/nk=0.8$ which corresponds to the true sparsity level.

+{\bf{The effect of varying $k$}:} For the next set of experiments, we set $\ell=0.8nk$ and $\sigma_z=0.1$, with other parameters as before.
+However, we vary the value of $k$ (for the underlying model and the algorithm) to see the effect of rank on the results.
+We report the results for this case in Figure~\ref{fig:synt4}.
+Overall, we see that increasing $k$ results in more error as expected.
+Specifically, from this figure we can observe that both robustness quantities for SAA scale overall as $\mathcal{L}=\mathcal{O}(k^{\alpha})$ where $1.5\leq\alpha\leq 2$.
+Comparing this to what our theory predicts in Proposition~\ref{sepinexact}, we see that the scaling of the robustness quantities in our theory and experiments match, showing that our theoretical bounds are tight.

+{\bf{The effect of varying $\lambda$}:} To show how changing the parameter $\lambda$ affects the SAA algorithm, we conduct another set of experiments.
+We set $\sigma_z=1,\ell=0.5nk$ and choose $\lambda$ from a logarithmic grid with 100 points between $0.0625$ and $12.5$.
+In addition, we draw a validation set of size $m_{\text{validation}}=m=200$ to calculate the validation loss defined in~\eqref{validloss}.
+The average results for this setting are shown in Figure~\ref{fig:synt_valid}.
+The left panel in this figure shows the validation loss, the middle panel shows the weak robustness quantity and the right panel shows the strong robustness quantity.
+As it can be seen, all three quantities are minimized for some value of $\lambda$ in the interval $[1, 2]$ which is close to the value of $\lambda$ we consider.